SUBSCRIBE AND SAVE 20% ON ALL PRODUCTS

 Cornell University did a study exploring CBD for dogs who have arthritis.
 According to the study: “Dogs received each of two treatments: CBD oil (2 mg/kg) or placebo oil every 12 h.
 Each treatment lasted for 4 weeks with a 2-week washout period.
 Baseline veterinary assessment and owner questionnaires were completed before initiating each treatment and at weeks 2 and 4.”
 The study’s results say, “Clinically, canine brief pain inventory and Hudson activity scores showed a significant decrease in pain and increase in activity (p < 0.01) with CBD oil.
 Veterinary assessment showed decreased pain during CBD treatment (p < 0.02).
 No side effects were reported by owners.”
 In other words, these arthritic dogs experienced no side effects, decreased pain, and an increase in activity.
 Keeping studies like these in your arsenal of research can help weigh the pros and cons of using CBD for your pet.

 Many people use CBD to combat arthritis in their pets as the study explores.
-This shouldn’t be surprising to anybody who knows about CBD, as many humans use CBD for their arthritis, too.
-General pain without a diagnosis of arthritis is another reason people opt for the plant-based supplement for their animal.
+This shouldn’t be surprising to anybody who knows about CBD, as many humans use CBD for all kinds of things, too.
+General issues without a formal prescription is another reason people opt for the plant-based supplement for their animal.

-CBD works by interacting with our body’s endocannabinoid system.
-Our endocannabinoid system has two known receptors, CB1 and CB2.
+CBD works by interacting with your pet's endocannabinoid system.
+The endocannabinoid system has two known receptors, CB1 and CB2.
 Cognitive functions like memory, mood, appetite, etc. are controlled by the CB1 receptors in the brain.
 CB2 receptors are located more so in the immune system, which explains why manipulation of the CB2 receptors helps combat inflammation.
-CBD interacts with our CB2 receptors to ease pain, inflammation, and arthritic symptoms.
+CBD interacts with our CB2 receptors to ease all kinds of issues and bring new life to your pet.

 Because there isn’t a standard set by a regulating body on CBD safety, you may have to do some research and make certain choices for yourself.
 However, there are a general set of standards that can extend to everyone looking to purchase a CBD product for their pet.